Dheep13/kafka-football-analytics/README.md

 A real-time football analytics application that uses free football APIs, Kafka for data streaming, and a Flask web dashboard for visualization.

+Explore the design and overview of the application [here](https://superlative-narwhal-eecedf.netlify.app/)

 ## Features

 - **Real-time match tracking**